What if we acted as if Jesus had a clue?

 It doesn’t matter that you know the Bible

 If it’s all just in your head

 The thing I need to ask you is

 Have you done the things I said?

 Do you love your wife?

 Do you make the poor man beg you for a bone?

 Do the widow and the orphan cry alone?

 A note to those of you who are not following Jesus.
-I am deeply sorry that you have not seen Christian’s who live like what I have described above.
-I wish you would not judge God by His followers; but I understand why you do.
+I’m deeply sorry if you have not seen Christian’s who live like what I have described above.
+I wish you would not judge God by His followers, but I understand why you do.
 Please know that what you see falls far short of what Jesus commanded.

 Links to blog posts that stood out to me this last week: